Why You Shouldn’t Ignore Market Segmentation | YouDigital Blog

 A consequence of all the previous tests is to understand whether the segments identified are stable and strong enough to justify marketing campaigns.

-KEY QUESTION: Will my users buy several times my product/service?
+KEY QUESTION: Will my users buy several times product/services?

 When considering market segmentation, you need to take into account these five tests for actionability to make sure that whatever audience you are targeting is strong enough to keep your business going in the long-term.